-This function is not available when a storage tank thermostat is used.
+Note: This function is not available when a storage tank thermostat is used.

-6.9 Thermal disinfection of the DHW storage tank
+6.10 Thermal disinfection

 In all systems with DHW heating, the DHW storage tank is thermally disinfected on a selected Day of the week or every day.

-The storage tank is heated up, taking into account the Charging temperature boost parameter to the adjusted Disinfection temperature.
-Disinfection begins at the adjusted Start time and, at the latest, ends at the specified Stop time.
+- In systems with DHW storage tank, it is heated up, taking into account the Charging temperature boost parameter (or Set point boost, depending on the system) to the adjusted Disinfection temperature.
+Disinfection begins at the adjusted Start time and, at the latest, ends at the specified Stop time. - In systems with DHW heating in instantaneous heating system, the function remains active taking into account the Set point boost parameter until the circulation pipe, measured at SF1, has reached the adjusted Disinfection temperature, provided disinfection has not been terminated because the Stop time has been reached.